YD-S/Webserv/README.md

 ### Macros

-- `DEBUG`: Set the debug level.
+- `DEBUG`: Set the minimum debug level.
 The higher the level, the higher the severity of the log messages.
-The default level is 3, for only error messages.
+The default level is
+  3, for only error messages.
 Minimum level is 0, for all debug messages.
     - `0`: Debug messages
     - `1`: Info messages